gpicardi/Open-Toolkit-for-Underwater-Field-Robotics/ROS2 Software Stack/README.md

 ## Overview

 This repository documents the **ROS2 Software Stack** used in the **Open Toolkit for Underwater Robotics**.
-The software provides modular, real-time control for underwater robotic actuators, sensors, and communication interfaces, leveraging ROS2 for distributed and scalable operation.
+The software provides modular control for underwater robotic joints, sensors, and communication interfaces, leveraging ROS2 for distributed and scalable operation.

 ## Software Architecture

 The ROS2 software stack includes:
 - **Sensor Nodes** for real-time data acquisition.
-- **Motor Control using ros2_control** for efficient motion execution.
+- **Motor Control and State Feedback using ros2_control** for efficient motion execution.
-- **Communication Interfaces** for networked operations with a surface buoy.
+- **Communication Interfaces** for networked operations (e.g. with a control PC, surface buoy, or fixed platform).

 ## Sensor Nodes